git/git.github.io/rev_news/drafts/edition-26.md

 He concluded with:

-> Of course, maybe pgpme is a world first, and actually does read your
+> Of course, maybe gpgme is a world first, and actually does read your
 > .gnupg/config file trivially, and has all the gpg agent integration
 > that it picks up automatically, and allows various per-user
 > configurations, and all my worries are bogus.